 - Nonprofit volunteer fire companies.

+Nonprofit organizations that develop an

-- Nonprofit organizations that develop and maintain public parks and recreation facilitios
+- Nonprofit organizations that develop and maintain public parks and recreation facilities.

-- · Civil defense organizations.
+- Civil defense organizations.

 Canadian charities.
 You may be able to deduct contributions to certain Canadian charitable organizations covered under an income tax treaty with Canada.
 To deduct your contribution to a Canadian charity, you must generally have income from sources in Canada.
 See Pub.
 597, Information on the United States-Canada Income Tax Treaty, for information on how to figure your deduction.